Bharathymurugan/M4/README.md

 # EX  -20 -COMPARING TWO STRINGS
 ## AIM
-write a Program to compare two strings without using strcmp().
+Write a C Program to perform bitwise AND operation of 6 & 7 integers.
 ## ALGORITHM
 Step 1: Start the program.
 Step 2: Declare two character arrays c1 and c2 of size 100 to store the strings.
 Also, declare an integer variable